rschristopher/rschristopher.github.io/src/saving/index.md

  how much a reasonable person should feel comfortable with at each level).

-* [Level 1: Getting Started](level-1/) -- store Bitcoin on a reputable exchange (a small amount that you can risk losing).
+* [Level 1: Getting Started](level-1/) -- Save Bitcoin on a reputable exchange (a small amount that you can risk losing).
-* [Level 2: Your Keys](level-2/) -- store Bitcoin (still only a small amount that you can risk losing) on a home computer or mobile device.
+* [Level 2: Your Keys](level-2/) -- Save Bitcoin on a home computer + smartphone (a small amount that you can risk losing).
-* [Level 3: Dedicated Hardware](level-3/) -- store Bitcoin (as much as you'd be comfortable hiding under your mattress) on a dedicated offline device.
+* [Level 3: Dedicated Hardware](level-3/) -- Save Bitcoin on a dedicated offline device (as much as you'd be comfortable hiding under your mattress).
-* [Level 4: Full Node Plus](level-4/) -- store Bitcoin (as much as you'd be comfortable hiding under your mattress) and run your own node with a dedicated online device for managing transactions.
+* [Level 4: Full Node Plus](level-4/) -- Save Bitcoin and run your own node (as much as you'd be comfortable hiding under your mattress).
-* [Level 5: Airgap Quarantine](level-5/) -- store Bitcoin (as much as you'd be comfortable hiding under your mattress) with greater security than any bank ever could.
+* [Level 5: Airgap Quarantine](level-5/) -- Save Bitcoin with greater security than any bank ever could (as much as you'd be comfortable hiding under your mattress).
-* [Level 6: Metal Backup](level-6/) -- store Bitcoin (as much as your house is worth) with metal backups that can survive a house fire and/or natural disaster.
+* [Level 6: Metal Backup](level-6/) -- Save Bitcoin with metal backups that can survive a house fire and/or natural disaster (as much as your house is worth).

 *Pause* here for
  [Wealth Preservation](wealth/)